 - 4.4.1 Have a minimum of ten (10) years of service in the District in a position requiring certification. - 4.4.2 Actually retire from the District. - 4.4.3 Have proposed the retirement voluntarily. - 4.5 Purchase of Health Insurance by Retirees.
 Retirees may purchase health benefits through the District in accordance with applicable statutes. - 4.6 Column Advancement.
 Unit members who qualify for salary advancement across the salary schedule shall be paid the increase not later than three (3) regular pay periods or three (3) months, whichever is longer, after the employee files proper documentation with the District.
 The increase shall be retroactive to the date proper documentation is filed with the District. - 4.7 Service Credit.
-Employees with a first date of paid service after July 1, 2008, will be given up to twelve (12) years of service credit for the purposes of initial salary schedule placement without any restriction as to when such prior service was performed.

-For all certificated teachers hired for the 2012-2013, 2013-2014, and 2014-2015 school years who accepted three (3) years of service credit towards placement on the Certificated Teacher Salary Schedule, the District shall accept up to four (4) additional years of previously earned service credit.
-This credit is not retroactive and will be applied prospectively effective July 1, 2015.

-4.8 Professional Development Stipend.
-Effective June 1, 2018 the professional development stipend for sessions in excess of four (4) hours and not more than eight (8) hours shall be \$240.
-Sessions up to and no more than four (4) hours shall be \$120.
+Employees with a first date of paid service after July 1, 2008, will be given up to twelve (12) years of service credit for the purposes of initial salary schedule placement without any restriction as to when such prior service was performed. - For all certificated teachers hired for the 2012-2013, 2013-2014, and 2014-2015 school years who accepted three (3) years of service credit towards placement on the Certificated Teacher Salary Schedule, the District shall accept up to four (4) additional years of previously earned service credit.
+This credit is not retroactive and will be applied prospectively effective July 1, 2015. - 4.8 Professional Development Stipend.
+The professional development stipend for sessions in excess of four (4) hours and not more than eight (8) hours shall be \$270.
+Sessions up to and no more than four (4) hours shall be \$135. - 4.9 Calculation of Hourly Rate.
+The calculation for any hourly rate is the annual salary divided by the number of contract days divided by 8.